 "The Dean then came to his office door, and with a very strained smile on his face, said, 'Come on in, Bill.'
 When I sat down in his office, I said, 'That sounded a bit animated.'
 He couldn't contain his exasperation, and he disclosed to me that it was the second time the women had come to him to complain about a mark that her daughter received.”

-Both Payne and Ramsey have had suspicions that a parent has done an assignment for a student.
+Both Payne and Ramsey have had suspicions that a parent has written an assignment for a student.
 Ramsey adds,

 “Suspected, yes.
 Caught, no. And I’m pretty sure there’s no real way to prove it.
 Students will sometimes tell me a parent (usually a teacher or professor) helped them proofread / edit a paper or assignment, and I’m sure in some cases there might have been more parent input than is appropriate.
 But unlike typical cases of plagiarism or cheating, there’s very little you can do in those instances beyond reminding the student of their responsibilities, what constitutes cheating.”